marigroc/pinterest-data-pipeline53/README.md

     ]
 }](image-25.png) <br>
 ### Create user_posting_emulation_stream.py
-Based on the user_posting_emulation.py you have to create a Python script to send requests to your API, which adds one record at a time to the streams you have created.
+Based on the user_posting_emulation.py, you have to create a Python script to send requests to your API, which adds one record at a time to the streams you have made.
 You should send data from the three Pinterest tables to their corresponding Kinesis streams.

 ### Read data from Kinesis streams in Databricks
-Create a Notebook in Databricks and follow the same process as with the batch processing to read the authentication_credentials.csv, ingest data into Kinesis Data Streams, and read date from the three streams in Databricks Notebook.
+Create a Notebook in Databricks and follow the same process as the batch processing to read the authentication_credentials.csv, ingest data into Kinesis Data Streams, and read data from the three streams in Databricks Notebook.

 ### Data Cleaning
-Using the same methods as with the batch data, clean the streaming data.
+Clean the streaming data using the same methods as with the batch data.

 ### Write the data to Delta Tables
-After cleaning of the streaming data save each stream in a Delta Table named <user_id>_pin_table, <user_id>_geo_table, <user_id>_user_table.
+After cleaning the streaming data, save each stream in a Delta Table named <user_id>_pin_table, <user_id>_geo_table, <user_id>_user_table.

 ## File Structure